 Eat-In Peace.
 If you do not, you get the first warning.
 Tell the kids that they are free to eat out as long as they do not complain, whine, hit, kick, yell, or show tantrums.

 The first and just the first time they are getting out of hand, they will get the first warning.

 If you do not eat peacefully, you get a second warning.
-Tell them if they break the first rule, mom or dad will take to the car at once for time out.
+Tell them if they break the first rule, mom or dad will take them to the car at once for a time out.
 The time could be 5-10 minutes.
 If they remain quiet during that time, they are in.
 If not, they remain in the car.